-Dashboard Local Indicators FAQsFrequently Asked Questions and Answers for the California School Dashboard Local Indicators
+Dashboard Local Indicators FAQsFrequently Asked Questions and Answers for the California School Dashboard Local Indicators.

 What are the local indicators?

-- Implementation of State Academic Standards
+- Implementation of State Academic Standards (Priority 2)

-- Parent Engagement
+- Parent and Family Engagement (Priority 3)

 How is performance measured on the local indicators?

 The standards approved by the SBE require an LEA to: